190103080/Diplom/README.md

 * **Batyrkhan Kenzhaliyev** - Backend Developer (GitHub account: 190103080)

 # Project
-* A plan is necessary for effective and complete completion of the work.Therefore, we used the online project management system Trello to plan the tasks of this project.
+* The application consists entirely of children's content which contains educational information about the traditions of kazakh nation.

 # Technologies
 * UX/UI: Figma